alexfrederick1/Power-Outages-Analysis/README.md

 2. Dropped all rows in which the value of the column CAUSE.CATEGORY was not "severe weather."
 This was done because our question is specifically about severe weather.

 3. Classified similar values of the variable CAUSE.CATEGORY.DETAIL together as one under the new variable WEATHER.TYPE.
 Many unique values of CAUSE.CATEGORY.DETAIL are redundant, so we combined them to make that column easier to interpret.
 For example, if CAUSE.CATEGORY.DETAIL contained any of the terms "heavy wind," "wind/rain," or "wind," we reclassified that value of CAUSE.CATEGORY.DETAIL as "wind" under the new variable WEATHER.TYPE.

+4. Labeled non-weather-related values of CAUSE.CATEGORY.DETAIL as NaN.
+We did this because those values are irrelevant to our analysis.
+Causes such as "fog," "earthquake," and "fire" do not fit our definiton of severe weather.

+5. Dropped rows in which the value of WEATHER.TYPE is NaN.
+These rows have an NaN value because  WEATHER.TYPE is not a relevant, weather-related cause.

+6. Converted all "unknown" values of WEATHER.TYPE back to NaN.
+We keep unknown values because there may be a reason they are unknown that our analysis could uncover.
+This is different from NaN values that are a result of non-weather-related causes.
+These should be excluded and dropped because they are outside the scope of our analysis.

 # Assessment of Missingness